“Action cures fear, inaction creates terror.” –Douglas Horton

 To break out from this self pity, I signed up for a 5km run downtown, alone.
-I surprised myself by completing the race given that I wasn’t exercising much and I only practiced a couple of times.
+However, I did keep my personal injury lawyer’s contact information handy, to seek counsel in case anything unfortunate happened.
+But I surprised myself by completing the race, given that I wasn’t exercising much and I only practiced a couple of times.

 That 5k run was a life changing event.
 I started seeing the light.
 It got me inspired to do more.